safarikevin/Weather/readme.md

-This is my first Web App.
+Hey this is a great application called Vuetube.

-Attempting to build a Weather App for Golf.
+I am happy that i built a tool called Vuetube.

-Hey this is new
+Vuetube is great.